Year Spring Term

 Mathematics

-In the spring term, Year 6 will initially look at decimals and percentages, followed by algebra, converting units of measure, perimeter, area, volume, ratio and finally statistics.
+In the spring term, the will initially look at fractions followed by decimals, converting units of measure, perimeter, area, volume, ratio and proportion.

 In line with the National Curriculum, our objectives throughout the year are divided into the following mathematical areas: